Melina Georgousakis

-Melina Georgousakis is the founder of Franklin Women, an Australian organisation for women working in health and medical careers.
+Melina Georgousakis is an Australian public health researcher and the founder of Franklin Women, an Australian organisation for women working in health and medical careers.
 She won a Eureka Prize in 2021.

 Career

 Georgousakis was previously a Research Officer, completing her first postdoc researching the novel vaccines against the bacterium group A streptococcus within the Queensland Institute of Medical Research, Australia.
 A realisation that she had skills that could be useful outside of the lab helped Georgousakis decide it was time to leave academia.
 She has reported that "Although the feeling of “failure” made the process difficult, it didn't stop her from pursuing her new role as senior research officer in the Policy Support team" at the National Centre for Immunisation Research and Surveillance in Australia.

 Prior to founding Franklin Women, she worked in vaccinations and has described a study on lifelong flu shots. '"What's cool about this study is they were able to quickly mimic in the lab what happens naturally," says Melina Georgousakis, a University of Sydney public health researcher who used to design vaccines.'